Colleen Jones: 2010–2011

-2011–present
+2011–2023

-For the 2011–2012, Jones recruited a new squad, originally consisting of Kristen MacDiarmid, Helen Radford and Mary Sue Radford, all of whom previous played with Theresa Breen.
+For the 2011–12 season, Jones recruited a new squad, originally consisting of Kristen MacDiarmid, Helen Radford and Mary Sue Radford, all of whom previous played with Theresa Breen.
 Later in the season, she modified her team adding former teammate Nancy Delahunt to third, and Marsha Sobey to second.
 Mary Sue Radford remained at lead.
 Delahunt and Sobey were members of Jones' Senior women's champion team.
 After failing to qualify for the provincial 2012 Nova Scotia Scotties Tournament of Hearts, Jones and her senior team of Delahunt, Sobey and Sally Saunders, participated in the 2012 Nova Scotia Women's Senior Championships.
 They made it to the final, where they defeated Colleen Pinkney, 6–4, to win back-to-back seniors championships, qualifying for the National senior finals.
-With Delahunt skipping, and Jones throwing last stones, the team represented Nova Scotia at the 2012 Canadian Senior Curling Championships, where they lost in the semi-final to Newfoundland and Labrador's Cathy Cunningham.
+With Delahunt skipping, and Jones throwing last stones, the team represented Nova Scotia at the 2012 Canadian Senior Curling Championships, where they lost in the semi-final to Newfoundland and Labrador's Cathy Cunningham, after finishing the round robin with an 8–3 record.
+By virtue of her semifinal lost, the team won the bronze medal.

-For the 2012–2013 season Jones reunited with Mary-Anne Arsenault and Kim Kelly, with the goal of reaching the 2014 Winter Olympics in Sochi, Russia.
-Jones threw second stones on the team, while acting as the rink's vice skip, or "mate" while Arsenault skips.

-The Arsenault-skipped team won the 2013 Nova Scotia Scotties Tournament of Hearts, and qualified for the 2013 Scotties Tournament of Hearts in Kingston, Ontario.
-They finished the event with a 5–6 record.
+For the 2012–13 season, Jones reunited with Mary-Anne Arsenault and Kim Kelly, with the goal of reaching the 2014 Winter Olympics in Sochi, Russia.
+Jones threw second stones on the team, while acting as the rink's vice skip, or "mate" while Arsenault skipped.
+The Arsenault-skipped team won the 2013 Nova Scotia Scotties Tournament of Hearts, defeating Jocelyn Nix in the final, and qualified for the 2013 Scotties Tournament of Hearts in Kingston, Ontario.
+There, they finished the event with a 5–6 record.
+It would be Jones' last trip to the Tournament of Hearts.

-Jones has appeared in 4 Canadian Senior Curling Championships (2011, 2012, 2015, and 2016).
-She finished with a bronze medal at the 2012 Championships, and a silver medal at the 2015 Championships.
-She won her first Canadian Seniors in 2016 and represented Canada at the 2017 World Senior Curling Championships in Lethbridge, Alberta where her rink went through the event undefeated to win the world title.